adityaponnada/adityaponnada.github.io/_pages/projects.md

         Modeling developer preferences
       </p>
       <p markdown="1" style="margin: 0;">
         What do developers care about the most?
 Built discrete choice models to understand developer preferences for [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database) via large-scale MaxDiff surveys.
 These surveys captured trade-offs between cost and performance features, revealing distinct preferences between novice and experienced developers.
-Insights guided the prioritization of A/B experiments for personalized developer experiences, resulting in a ~XX% improvement in KPIs.
+Insights guided the launch of A/B experiments for personalized developer experiences, resulting in a ~XX% improvement in KPIs.
       </p>
     </div>
   </div>